nunogrl/nunogrl/content/cat-infra-security/ssh-tunnels-microservices/ssh-tunnels-microservices.rst

 📌 **Context / Backstory**
 --------------------------

+This is a solution to connect two different servers on different networks.

+What I was trying to achieve was to get the server from network-A to reach the port 80 from the network-B.

+These networks are different VPCs on AWS, and connecting the networks is not an option, because of some conflicts with DNS.

 We needed to test a **local microservice using a production endpoint**, which wasn't publicly accessible.
 This endpoint couldn't be mocked or duplicated in staging — and pushing untested code to production would have been reckless.

 Additionally, we had a **staging microservice** that also needed to interact with the same production service.
 The risk of breaking production due to untested integration was high, but access was restricted for good reason.